Security-Onion-Solutions/securityonion-docs/osquery.rst

 Fleet
 -----

-Security Onion includes Kolide :ref:`fleet` to manage your osquery deployment.
+Security Onion includes :ref:`fleet` to manage your osquery deployment.
 For more information, please see the :ref:`fleet` section.

 Agents - Deployment
 -------------------